EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 #### DreamHost<!--! {#menu_walk_dream_host_publisher} -->

-It is extrmemly unlikely you will use this.
+It is extremely unlikely you will use this.
 You should ignore this section.

 <!--! @menusnip{dream_host_publisher} -->